pierrecabriere/graphand-js/docs/GraphandModel.md

 <a name="GraphandModel.getList"></a>

 ### GraphandModel.getList(query, opts) ⇒ [<code>GraphandModelList</code>](GraphandModelList.md#GraphandModelList) \| <code>GraphandModelListPromise</code>
-Returns a GraphandModelList (or Promise) of the model
+Returns a GraphandModelList (or Promise) of the model.
+If no query provided, returns all the cached instances

 **Kind**: static method of [<code>GraphandModel</code>](GraphandModel.md#GraphandModel)